adeptio/Windows-Keylogger/README.md

 ## To Do

 - Exfiltration program for keylogger output.
 - More ways to run the keylogger.
-Currently it can only 'piggyback' off desktop shortcuts, but many people also use the toolbar.
 - Infiltration program for keylogger code if remote access to target system is being used.